McAfee Internet Security 2014 Review: Internet Security Software

 [Editor's Note: McAfee is offering 50% off Internet Security to NextAdvisor visitors, no coupon code required.
 Just follow any link to McAfee from NextAdvisor to receive the discount.]

 McAfee has a spotted past when it comes to independent testing from AV-Comparatives, an antivirus testing organization.
-In the most recent Whole Product Dynamic Test, which looks at how the different components work together against viruses, McAfee scored only 1 out of 3 stars, while many of its competitors scored the top 3 out of 3.
-In fact, the highest score that McAfee has received in recent history is 2 out of 3 stars.
+In the most recent Whole-Product Dynamic Test, which looks at how the different components work together against viruses, McAfee scored 2 out of 3 stars and was noted in the test report as being downgraded specifically due to the high number of wrongfully blocked sites or files.
+McAfee's historical average for this test is only 1 out of 3 stars, and it has earned 0 stars twice.
 Part of why it ranks so low is because the software is designed to warn you about malicious web addresses that you might be visiting, not block them, which is one of the key components to the test.
 The software also historically tends to be sensitive and blocks several safe sites or files.

-System Requirements: Microsoft Windows 2000, Windows XP, Windows Vista, Windows 7 or Windows 8
+System Requirements: Windows XP, Windows Vista, Windows 7 or Windows 8

 AV-Comparatives.
 Score indicates overall effectiveness in a variety of tests over time. † indicates that company did not take part in all tests.
 See reviews for details.*Averaged 2010/2011 scores for each company's antivirus/anti-malware product by independent testing agency